hope

 The Greek word ἐλπίς (helpis) is the word that is translated into English as hope and also can be translated as “expectation.”
 In common English usage, hope is a weak word that conveys desire rather than expectation.
 If anything, the word probably has come to convey the opposite of expectation.
 For example, we would say: “I hope it doesn’t rain tomorrow” only when we have some expectation that it will in fact rain.

 As understood by the Greeks and indeed also in Christian understanding, the word hope is intended to convey firm expectation.
 In this sense, saying: “I hope it doesn’t rain tomorrow” indicates a firm conviction and expectation that it won’t rain.
 I’ll leave the house without a jacket or umbrella.
-More about faith can be read in my recent post, through faith.
+More about faith can be read in recent archived posts about faith.
 The short summary is that faith is equivalent to trust.

 How do these two concepts interplay in the Letter to the Hebrews?
 “What is hoped for” are the things we expect to happen.
 Faith is our trust in God that makes those things present to us even before they become ours—it is their realization.
 In this sense, faith is a necessary precondition of hope.
 When I trust God, I gain the ability to expect him to provide me with good things.